Minneapolis, MN 55407

 - The Rail Corridor where hundreds of boxcars arrived each day to unload wheat and carry away flour

-- Millstone Plaza, originally paved with retired millstones and the location for lunchtime concerts by the Washburn-Crosby employee band in the 1920s
+- Millstone Plaza, which was originally paved with retired millstones and served as the location for lunchtime concerts by the Washburn-Crosby employee band in the 1920s

 - Evidence of the three major fires that damaged the building in 1878, 1928, and 1991